wavemaker/docs/docs/apis-and-services/configurations/profiles.md

 Configuration Profiles in WaveMaker allow you to define environment-specific settings for your application, such as database connections, API endpoints, and other external service configurations.
 This ensures that the same application can run seamlessly across multiple environments (development, testing, staging, production) without changing the codebase.

+You can configure a profile to provide lots of custom settings to suit third-party tools, services, network settings, or certificates, you can do it with the help of Config Profiles.
+This is in line with [Maven Configuration Profiles](https://maven.apache.org/guides/mini/guide-building-for-different-environments.html).

 ---